ubuntu/authd/docs/howto/use-with-nfs.md

      ```bash
      sudo kadmin.local addprinc alice
      ```
-     Set a password for the user `alice`.
+     When prompted, set a password for the user `alice`.

 3. **Generate Keytabs:**